MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Labs/LAB[PL-900]_MXXLab01_Data_Model.md

 8. Review mapping summary, then press **Next**, and then press **Submit**.
 9. Press **Finish**.

+## Task #3: Verify Data Import

+1. Select the **Campus Management** solution.
+2. Select **Visit** entity, then select **Data** tab.
+3. Press view selector in the top right-hand corner, then select **All fields**
+4. If import was successful, you should see a list of visit entries.
+5. Click on any value in the **Building** column, confirm that the building form opens in a separate window.
+6. Click on any value in the **Visitor** column (you may need to scroll the view to the right), confirm that the contact form opens in a separate window.

 # Challenges

 * Would you consider using *appointment* activity as part of the solution?
 What would it change?